-The hunt for the ideal worker is going to damage organisations in the long run, this expert claims.
+The hunt for the ideal worker is going to damage organisations in the long run, an expert has claimed.

 A staggering amount of organisations have admitted to searching for the “ideal worker” – unattached, young males who are willing to work long hours.
 This trend is harmful to employers and employees, a report from Kronos found.